-NGS Super spotlight - New wind project for Copenhagen Infrastructure Partners09 May 2022 5 min read
+NGS Super Spotlight: Partnering with Copenhagen Infrastructure09 May 2022 5 min read

 Copenhagen Infrastructure Partners (CIP), one of NGS Super’s investment managers, has recently lodged plans for the Leeuwin Offshore Wind project, in Geograph Bay, south of Perth.
 At 3GW, this will be the largest offshore wind farm in Australia to date, with up to 200 turbines and projected output of up to 11 Terawatt-hours (TWh) a year – that’s half the existing generation in Western Australia’s main grid.
 Current plans are for construction to begin in 2026, with completion in 2028.